meelgroup/KCBox/README.md

 ### Using Binary

-Use "KCBox --help" to see the usage of the toolkit, and "KCBox toolname --help" to see the usage of a single tool.
+Use "KCBox --help" to see the usage of the toolkit, and "KCBox toolname --help" to see the options of a single tool.

 ### Precautions for Source Code